Aashik-123-stu/Adaptive-Layout-Engine/README.md

 - Canvas renderer using the same resolver output

-# AI Usage Note
+# AI Usage

 I used AI tools to help brainstorm the project structure, implement the initial resolver logic and text-measurement utilities, and write some documentation.
 All generated code was reviewed, refactored, and tested to ensure correct layout behavior, proper validation, and maintainability.
 I also tested the resolver across all 5 surfaces and fixed issues found during testing, so I can clearly explain the implementation in an interview.

-# Known Limitations
+# Some Known Limitations

 1.The layout budget check mainly works in one direction.
 Cross-axis sizes are limited based on the surface size, but they are not fully checked for overflow.